mibengt/evolene/README.md

 By default files in your repo will be scanned for strings that looks like passwords or tokens.
 We use [RepoSupervisor](https://github.com/auth0/repo-supervisor/) for this.

-When your project is buildt a warning will be sent to SLACK_CHANNELS with the files that contain suspisious files.
+When your project is built a warning will be sent to SLACK_CHANNELS with the files that contain suspisious files.
 If a file gives you a false possitive, you can create a file in the root of your repository and name it `.scanignore`.
 In the .scanignore file you can add catalogs or files that the security scan should ignore.

 ### .scanignore formatting